-The Master of Science Programme in "Sustainable Agro-ecosystems and Resilience (SARe)" provides a two-year curriculum and is an innovative educational path that aims at preparing professionals to tackle the complex challenges to sustain food production in rural areas.
+The Master of Science Programme in "Sustainable Agroecosystems and Resilience" (SARe) provides a two-year curriculum and is an innovative educational path that aims at preparing professionals to tackle the complex challenges to sustain food production in rural areas.

-The Master course focuses on farming and food systems evolution, identifying 1) the agro-ecosystem as the unit for action, a complex system with economic, social, and ecological components; 2) the local community as the main stakeholder relying on the agroecosystem functions and aiming to conserve and improve its ability to resist and respond to changes.
-Agro-ecosystems will be studied as farm and landscape systems delivering important services to societies, and that evolve in relations with agri-food policies and people's behaviours.
-Solutions are proposed for their sustainable management with focuses on biodiversity, water, and soil resources, and in the frame of climate change.
-Attention is given to how to promote, at local level, stakeholders' participation and empowerment in agro-ecosystem planning and management, and on ways to establish agri-food networks driven by green and ethical principles, and for an agro-ecological transition.
-The course presents methodologies and tools for assessment and diagnosis of agroecosystem sustainability and community resilience, and how to design and implement projects for sustainable development of agri-food sector and communities.
+The course focuses on farming and food systems evolution, identifying 1) the agroecosystem as the unit for action, a complex system with economic, social, and ecological components; 2) the local community as the main stakeholder relying on the agroecosystem functions and aiming to conserve and improve its ability to resist and respond to changes.
+Agroecosystems will be studied as farm and landscape systems delivering important services to societies, and that evolve in relation with agri-food policies and people behaviours.
+Solutions are proposed for their sustainable management with a focus on biodiversity, water, soil resources, and inputs, also in response to challenges related to climate changes.
+With a view to agroecological transition, the study programme gives attention to how to promote the stakeholders' participation and empowerment in agroecosystem planning and management; to develop knowledge and innovation systems in rural areas; to establish agri-food networks driven by green and ethical principles.
+The course presents methodologies and tools for analysing agroecosystems and designing projects for sustainable development of agri-food sector and communities.